ththao27/learning-html-css/README.md

 # 👋 Hello everyone!
-	•	“I’m learning HTML and CSS to support my work in testing.”
+I’m learning HTML and CSS to support my work in testing.